tookayclass/2000-class-association.github.io/README.md

   file.

 - Content can be edited through the [Forestry.io][forestry] service.
 This is a user-friendly Content Management System built for static websites.
+The website administrator will need to assign the relevant permissions in Forestry.io to edit this website.
 Alternatively, content could be directly edited from the GitHub repository.

 - In addition to HTML pages, the website generates an [RSS feed][rss] (`/feed.xml`) and an [iCalendar][ical] of upcoming events (`/events.ics`).

+- The `CNAME` file contains the domain name this website responds to.
+DNS settings must be configured as documented (see [Using a custom domain with GitHub Pages][domain]).

 ## Terms and conditions